 The RGMS User Guide – Grant Administration is available to assist with meeting scientific reporting requirement through RGMS.
 The user guide is located at RGMS Training Program.

-Researchers should not approach NHMRC directly for advice but should contact their Research Office instead.
+Researchers should not approach NHMRC directly for advice but should contact the Research Office instead.